THUMNLab/AutoGL/docs/docfile/tutorial/t_ssl_trainer.rst

       trainer.train(dataset, keep_valid_result=False)

-   ``train()`` is the method of training on the given dataset and keeping valid result.
+   ``train()`` is the method of training on the given dataset and keeping valid results.

    It has two parameters, the first parameter is ``dataset``, which is the graph dataset used to be trained.
 And the second parameter is ``keep_valid_result``.
-It is a bool value, if true, the trainer will save the validation result after training if the dataset has validation set.
+It is a bool value, if true, the trainer will save the validation result after training if the dataset has a validation set.

 -  Testing: ``predict()``